crcn/cupboard/README.md

 Managing a kajillion repositories is a pain in the ass.

-## Note:

-### This is a quick (few hours), and rough implementation.
-It works but the code 'aint pretty.
-I'll clean it up once I've put more thought into the architecture.

 ## Features

 - All projects accessible via the `cbd` cli.